0rganizers/the-organizer/README.md

   * see under "OAuth 2" the client ID and bot token

-* Go to "Bot" and enable the "server members intent"

-  * Note: This will be tricky once we have a server with more than 100 members!
-It will require some verification.

 * Go to "OAuth2", "URL Generator"

   * select `applications.commands`